antononcube/Raku-Lingua-NumericWordForms/README-work.md

     - Proofreading the German language unit tests
     - Suggesting corrections and extensions
     - Verifying the numeric word forms parsing with the [DSL Translations](https://antononcube.shinyapps.io/DSL-evaluations/) interface
+- Thanks to Nora Popescu for:
+  - Proofreading bug reporting and suggestions for Romanian language parser.

 ------